 Dr. Chris Hartwig is originally from a small town in Minnesota near the Twin Cities.
 She attended the University of Wisconsin - River Falls and the University of Wisconsin - Whitewater before graduating from veterinary school at the University of Wisconsin - Madison.

 Dr. Hartwig enjoys all aspects of the veterinary field especially her interactions with pets and their owners.
 Special areas of interest also include surgery, cardiac medicine, ultrasound and rabbit medicine.
 Dr. Hartwig is an official veterinarian for the House Rabbit Society of Wisconsin and volunteers her time and services to Fellow Mortals, a wildlife rehabilation center.

-Dr. Hartwig and her husband Scott have three adult children - Kevin, David, and Dana and three grandchildren.
-They also have two Australian Shepherds named Jackson and Odie, three cats - Wheezy, Cuddles and Mitten, two Nigerian Dwarf goats named Frank and Fiona, and their Appaloosa horse Mighty.
+Dr. Hartwig and her husband Scott have three adult children - Kevin, David, Dana, and four grandchildren.
+They also have two Australian Shepherds named Odie and Chase, two cats named Wheezy and Mitten, two Nigerian Dwarf goats named Frank and Fiona, two minature horses named BB and Jingle, and their Appaloosa horse Mighty.
 In their free time, they both enjoy hiking, gardening/landscaping, and traveling.

 Dr. Kevin Hartwig, DVM

 Graduate of St. George's University College of Veterinary Medicine